polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 - Prepare a relay chain specification.
 - Start a relay chain locally.

-## Exact Versions Matter
+## Matching versions are critical

-You **must** use the _exact_ versions set forth in this tutorial to ensure that you do not run into conflicts.
+You **must** use the _exact_ versions set forth in this tutorial.
-Parachains are _very tightly coupled_ with the relay chain codebase they are connecting to.
+Parachains are _very tightly coupled_ with the relay chain codebase they are connecting to as they share so many common dependancies.
-To have the least amount of hiccups, be sure to use the corresponding tagged version of Polkadot and the parachain template when working on this tutorial.
+Be sure to use the corresponding version of Polkadot with any other software when working on _any_ examples throughout the Substrate documentation.
-For example, if you are using [Polkadot `v0.9.24`](https://github.com/paritytechtree/release-v0.9.24), use the `polkadot-v0.9.24` version of the [parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template/tree/polkadot-v0.9.24).
+This also applies when in production: running a parachain _requires_ that you follow relay chain upgrades!
+Falling behind is very likely to have your network _stop producing blocks_!

-### Software versioning
+### Documentation examples versioning

-This tutorial has been tested on:
+**All tutorials in the docs** have been tested to work with:

 - [Polkadot `v0.9.24`](https://github.com/paritytech/polkadot/tree/release-v0.9.24)
 - [Substrate Parachain Template `polkadot-v0.9.24`](https://github.com/substrate-developer-hub/substrate-parachain-template/tree/polkadot-v0.9.24)